There are a number of different ways in which patients, service users, carers and family members can get involved in the work of ARC South London.

 To find out about more about areas of research that interest you and opportunities to be involved, please visit our Research & Implementation section of the website.

-You can also get in touch with Savi Hensman, our patient and public involvement coordinator (firstname.lastname@example.org) and sign up to our patient and public involvement (PPI) newsletter.
+You can also get in touch with Savi Hensman, our patient and public involvement coordinator (firstname.lastname@example.org) and sign up to our involvement newsletter -Together in research.